Transversus thoracis muscle: Structure

 It arises on either side from the lower third of the posterior surface of the body of the sternum, from the posterior surface of the xiphoid process, and from the sternal ends of the costal cartilages of the lower three or four true ribs.

 Its fibers diverge upward and lateralward, to be inserted by slips into the lower borders and inner surfaces of the costal cartilages of the second, third, fourth, fifth, and sixth ribs.

 The lowest fibers of this muscle are horizontal in their direction, and are continuous with those of the transversus abdominis; the intermediate fibers are oblique, while the highest are almost vertical.

 This muscle varies in its attachments, not only in different subjects, but on opposite sides of the same subject.

 The muscle is supplied by the anterior rami of the thoracic spinal nerves (intercostal nerves).

 Function

-It is almost completely without function, but it separates the thoracic cage from the parietal pleura.
-It depresses the ribs.

-Contraction of this muscle aids in exertional expiration by decreasing the transverse diameter of the thoracic cage.
+Contraction of transversus thoracis aids in forced expiration.
+Examples of forced expiration include laughing, coughing, and sneezing.
+It acommoplishes this action by decreasing the transverse diameter of the thoracic cage.

 Additional images

+Right transversus thoracis and left transversus thoracis.
+1, 1, both transversus thoracis muscles — 2, right transversus abdominis muscle — 3, right sterno-hyoid muscle — 4, right sterno-thyroid muscle — 5, right clavicle — 6, interclavicular ligament — 7, right-sided internal thoracic artery — 8, paired internal thoracic veins — 9, sternum — 10, linea alba — CIV, CVI, fourth and sixth ribs.
+(After Testut.)

 Transverse section of thorax, showing relations of pulmonary artery.

 Diagram of the course and branches of a typical intercostal nerve.